sujit70777/Awsome-Mobile-App-Development/README.md

 - [DeepLinkKit](https://github.com/button/DeepLinkKit) - A splendid route-matching, block-based way to handle your deep links.
 - [JLRoutes](https://github.com/joeldev/JLRoutes) - URL routing library for iOS with a simple block-based API.
 - [Linker](https://github.com/MaksimKurpa/Linker) - Lightweight way to handle internal and external deeplinks for iOS.
+- [Marshroute](https://github.com/avito-tech/Marshroute) - Marshroute is an iOS Library for making your Routers simple but extremely powerful.